Obama hails Renzi's Italian reforms, criticizes EU austerity

 Brussels will issue a verdict this year on the budget.
 European Commission officials are concerned about Italy's inability to bring down a public debt of around 133 percent of national output, the highest in the euro zone after Greece's.

-However, they are also reluctant to hurt Renzi ahead of the referendum which they fear could bring political instability if he loses and favor the rise of the eurosceptic 5-Star Movement.
+However, they are also reluctant to hurt Renzi ahead of the referendum which they fear could bring political instability if he loses and favor the rise of the euroskeptic 5-Star Movement.

-(Reporting by Gavin Jones; Editing by Robin Pomeroy)
+Reporting by Gavin Jones, additional reporting by Isla Binnie; Editing by Robin Pomeroy and John Stonestreet